divijsingh02/Med-XIS/README.md

 This repository includes code for training medical image segmentation model along with its interpretations

-Interpretability Methods:
+***Interpretability Methods:***

 I.   Counterfactual attribute-based Interpretation

 II.
 Feature Differences

 III.
 Bounding box comparision (Own)

-Download all the code files and pretrained weights from
+Code files and pretrained weights are available here for the model.